Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Joseph Ataman, Isaac Yee, Lucas Lilieholm and Abbas Al Lawati contributed to this report.
+CNN’s Joseph Ataman, Isaac Yee, Lucas Lilieholm, Benjamin Brown and Abbas Al Lawati contributed to this report.